 The incision seems to be healing well (I can only see the outer part) and the tenderness has subsided.
 It has now been replaced with a sense of fullness.
 I feel my vulva and I don't love that.
 Hoping that will continue to subside.
-I have stopped with the polysporin and will soon be switching to Vital V from Moonmaid Botanicals.
+I have stopped with the Polysporin and will soon be switching to Vital V from Moonmaid Botanicals.
 Such a beautiful salve.

 I also felt just a tiny bit inside and felt the stitches.
-They haven't dissolved yet so many some of the sensations I am getting are from that?
+They haven't dissolved yet so many of the sensations I am getting are from that?
 Who knows.
 I am just trying to be rational and calm and grateful.
 I want a positive outcome.
 I want to help ensure a positive outcome for others.

-I am continuing with some rectocele physio therapy exercises and this week I added in the clam.
+I am continuing with some rectocele physiotherapy exercises and this week I added in the clam.
 I am doing the core breath (kegels), bridges and the clam.
 I have also been doing a few pelvic tilts and a prone hip extension really focusing on my glutes.

 I went for 3 walks this week - one really long one and 2 moderate - about 40 mins.
-My pace is picking up a bit but I am being very careful no to overdo anything.
+My pace is picking up a bit but I am being very careful not to overdo anything.
 I am also very careful with my footing in the forest.

 I have been doing a bit of stretching.
 Sometimes it pulls on my perineal scar so I back off.
 I miss some of my lower body stretches and yin yoga but I know I will return.

 I am no longer using perineal herbs but I take a bath pretty much every night.
 It is soothing to my body and it gets my body ready for bed.
 I add 1.5 cups of Epsom Salts to my bath now.

 I have not yet stopped with the stool softeners.
 I want to stay on them until the stitches are gone.
 I am very conscious of my water and fibre intake.
 I also take magnesium.